mas-bandwidth/netcode/STANDARD.md

     [protocol id] (uint64)          // 64 bit value unique to this particular game/application
     [expire timestamp] (uint64)     // 64 bit unix timestamp when this connect token expires

-The nonce for encryption is a 64 bit sequence number that starts at zero and increases with each connect token generated.
+The nonce used for encryption is a 64 bit sequence number that starts at zero and increases with each connect token generated.

-Encryption is performed on the first 1024 - 16 bytes in the buffer only, leaving the last 16 bytes to store the HMAC:
+Encryption is performed on the first 1024 - 16 bytes in the buffer, leaving the last 16 bytes to store the HMAC:

     [encrypted private connect token] (1008 bytes)
     [hmac of encrypted private connect token] (16 bytes)

-This is referred to as the _encrypted private connect token data_.
+Post encryption, this is referred to as the _encrypted private connect token data_.

 Together the public and private data form a _connect token_: